irsk0808/ublue/README.md

 ```

 > [!NOTE]
-> For the laptop build, only the first setting is necessary.
+> 2nd and 3rd settings are only necessary for the desktop build.

 Apologies in advance if this is poorly put together.
 I'm an artist, not a programmer.